kkdai/project52/README.md

-# Project52 Challenge
+# Project52 Golang Challenge

 A project to write a small project everyweek.
-Currently I write all project with Golang.
+All projects are written by Golang.

 #Perface: